Alan Sharp: Early life

-Sharp was raised in Greenock, Scotland, the son of a single mother, and he was adopted at the age of six weeks by Margaret and Joseph Sharp, a shipyard worker.
-His adoptive parents belonged to a Salvation Army church.
+Sharp was born born Alan Foote in Alyth, Perthshire, the son of a single mother, Ethel Pretoria Foote, a hairdresser and dressmaker in Lochee, Dundee.
+His father was Peter Fenton Craig.
+He was adopted at the age of six weeks by Joseph and Margaret Sharp, a shipyard worker and his wife who were members of the Salvation Army church, and raised in Greenock.

 Alan left school at 14 to apprentice in the yards, the first of a long series of odd jobs.
 He also worked as assistant to a private detective, as an English teacher in Germany, construction laborer, dishwasher, night switchboard operator for a burglar alarm firm, packer for a carpet company, and had a role at IBM.
 From 1952 to 1954, he did his National Service.

 When he left the army he returned to Greenock, got married and intended to train as a teacher.
 However, when his college grant arrived, he gave the money to his wife and left for Germany.
 He then relocated to London with the intention of becoming a writer.